 Our Sounds for Alexa book includes 335 albums, of which 43 are self-made recordings, special promotional productions or audio books.
 The remaining 292 were deemed to have been commercially produced and widely marketed and therefore to have been reasonable candidates for inclusion in Amazon’s Music Unlimited library (which apparently contains some 40 million songs) which we now subscribe to.
 I successfully requested Alexa to play 189 of these, but the remaining 103 proved more problematic; either Alexa couldn’t understand what I was asking for or the album didn’t exist in the Music Unlimited library.
 By searching the Amazon web site I determined that while 62 were not available in the library, 41 were present and should have been accessible via Alexa.
 I tried requesting these 41 a second time, but could only get 14 of them to play.
-This leaves 27 albums which Alexa should be able to play but which I have been unable to make a successfull request for.
+This leaves 27 albums which Alexa should be able to play but which I have been unable to make a successful request for.

 These statistics hide an extensive and sometimes extremely frustrating set of interchanges with our new house lodger.
 An example at the straightforward end of this spectrum was a request for the album ‘The Carpenters’ by The Carpenters which consistently resulted in the album ‘Carpenters Gold’ being played.
 On reporting this foible via the feedback mechanism in the Alexa app, I received a very prompt reply from Amazon Customer Services confirming that this was incorrect and advising that the technical team had been informed.
 Perhaps less easy to understand, however, were the 8 albums which Alexa seemed to have understood what I had requested (she repeated the words back to me correctly), but said she couldn’t find the albums despite the Amazon website saying they were available in Amazon’s streaming service.